kinseydurhamgrace/operations/docs/grants/seed-grants.md

 ## Receiving & Using Funds
 Once the grant is approved, there are two ways to make use of the funds:

 1. **Reimbursement** (preferred): Make the purchases and submit your receipts for reimbursement.
-Expensify deposits the reimbursement straight into your bank account.
+Divvy deposits the reimbursement straight into your bank account.
 2. **Direct pay**: For those who can't afford to get reimbursed, we can arrange to pay for expenses directly by processing payment for an invoice from them or calling them with credit card information.
 This option requires some lead time to make arrangements.

 Learn more about spending the money under [Using Funds](https://github.com/bridgefoundry/operations/tree/master/using-funds).